ay-ctrl/Website-for-Technical-Services/README.md

-# 📘 ayda.site - Dual-Interface Web Platform
+# 📘 Dual-Interface Web Platform For Technical Web Services

 **ayda.site** is a modern, customizable dual-interface web platform designed to connect businesses with their customers.
 With user-friendly navigation for customers and advanced control features for administrators, it aims to elevate your digital presence with ease.